CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux.md

         cumulus@switch:~$ sudo -E apt-get update

 3. Shut down the core uplink layer 3 interfaces:

         cumulus@switch:~$ sudo ip link set swpX down

-4. Shut down the peerlink:
+43. Shut down the peerlink:

         cumulus@switch:~$ sudo ip link set peerlink down

 5. Perform the upgrade either by installing a disk image or upgrading packages.
-    To *install a disk image*, run the `onie-install -a -i` `
+    To *install a disk image*, r4.
+Run the `onie-install -a -i` `
-    <image-location> ` command to boot the switch into ONIE.
+    <image-location> ` command to boot
+    the switch into ONIE.
 The
-    following example command installs the image from a web server.
+    following example command installs the
+    image from a web server.
-    There are additional ways to install the disk image, such as using FTP, a local file, or a USB drive.
-For more information, see [Installing a New Cumulus Linux
+    There are additional ways to install the disk image, such as using
+    FTP, a local file, or a USB drive.
+For more information, see
-    Image](/version/cumulus-linux-377/Installation-Management/Installing-a-New-Cumulus-Linux-Image).
+    [Installing a New Cumulus Linux
+    Image](/version/cumulus-linux-37740/Installation-Management/Installing-a-New-Cumulus-Linux-Image).

-        cumulus@switch:~$ sudo onie-install -a -i http://10.0.1.251/downloads/cumulus-linux-3.7.1-mlx-amd64.bin
+        cumulus@switch:~$ sudo onie-install -a -i http://10.0.1.251/downloads/cumulus-linux-3.7.14.0.0-mlx-amd64.bin

     To use *package upgrade*, run the `-E apt-get upgrade` command:

         cumulus@switch:~$ sudo -E apt-get upgrade

-6. Reboot the switch:
+65. Reboot the switch:

         cumulus@switch:~$ sudo reboot

 7. If you were originally running Cumulus Linux 3.0.0 through 3.3.2, follow the steps for [upgrading from Quagga to FRRouting](/version/cumulus-linux-377/Layer-3/FRRouting-Overview/Upgrading-from-Quagga-to-FRRouting).

-8. Verify STP convergence across both switches:
+86. Verify STP convergence across both switches:

         cumulus@switch:~$ mstpctl showall

-9. Verify core uplinks and peerlinks are UP:
+97. Verify core uplinks and peerlinks are UP:

         cumulus@switch:~$ net show interface

-10. Verify MLAG convergence:
+10.8.
+Verify MLAG convergence:

         cumulus@switch:~$ clagctl status

-11. Make this secondary switch the primary:
+11.9.
+Make this secondary switch the primary:

         cumulus@switch:~$ clagctl priority 2048

-12. Verify the other switch is now in the secondary role.
+120. Verify the other switch is now in the secondary role.

-13. Repeat steps 2-10 on the new secondary switch.
+131. Repeat steps 2-108 on the new secondary switch.

-14. Remove the priority 2048 and restore the priority back to 32768 on the current primary switch:
+142. Remove the priority 2048 and restore the priority back to 32768 on the current primary switch:

         cumulus@switch:~$ clagctl priority 32768

 ### <span>Upgrade from Cumulus Linux 2.y.z to 3.y.z</span>